kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## SafetyNet

-Unlike many custom ROMs, ProtonAOSP passes Google's SafetyNet attestation out-of-the-box if you don't root it.
-However, don't take this for granted -- Google could break it at any time.
+Unlike many custom ROMs, ProtonAOSP passes [Google’s SafetyNet attestation checks](https://developer.android.com/training/safetynet/attestation) out-of-the-box, so you don't need to do anything.
+However, don’t take it for granted -- Google could break it at any time.
 Unofficial operating systems rely on a variety of workarounds in order to pass SafetyNet, so it should not be expected to work forever.

+See [Passing SafetyNet](../advanced/safetynet.md) for more information.

 ## Easy-to-use guided web installer {#web-installer}